-The Interbranch Commission generally supports Proposed Rule 456 but recommends several amendments to improve its implementation.
-We support the inclusion of language clarifying that "[n]o defendant may be sentenced to imprisonment or probation if the right to counsel was not afforded at the default hearing."
+The Commission also supports the inclusion of language clarifying that "[n]o defendant may be sentenced to imprisonment or probation if the right to counsel was not afforded at the default hearing."
 However, rather than its inclusion in paragraph eight of the proposed Comment, we recommend that this language be moved to the text of the proposed rule itself.
 This prohibition was included within the text of the corresponding rule proposed by the Committee in 2019, which we supported in our comments at the time.
 As courts have observed in the cases cited within the proposed Comment, having counsel present at a hearing which could result in one's imprisonment or assignment to probation is essential to the provision of due process.
 This right should be made plain in the text of the proposed rule, obviating the need to parse the detailed explanatory text of the Comment.